Finite Groebner bases in infinite dimensional polynomial rings and applications: Monoidal Gr obner Bases

 If $P$-divisibility $\, |_P \,$ generates enough relations between elements of $Q$, then finite Gr\"obner bases for $P$-invariant ideals always exist.
 To state this result precisely, however, we need to introduce some basic definitions from order theory.

-Recall that a \textit{well-partial-ordering} $\leq$ on a set $S$ is a partial order such that (1) there are no infinite antichains and (2) there are no infinite strictly decreasing sequences.
+Recall that a \textit{well-partial-ordering} $\leq$ on a set $S$ is a partial order such that (1) there are no infinite collections of pairwise incomparable elements (i.e., \emph{antichains}) and (2) there are no infinite strictly decreasing sequences.
 This definition is a natural generalization of the notion of ``well-ordering" when $\leq$ is not total.
 A \textit{final segment} is a subset $F \subseteq S$ which is closed upwards: $s \leq t \text{ and } s \in F \Rightarrow t \in F$ for all $s,t \in S$.
-Given a subset $B \subseteq S$, the set is a final segment of $S$, the final segment {\it generated by $B$.} For example, with $P$-divisibility as the partial order, the set of monomials ${\rm in}_\prec(G)$ is a final segment generated by the initial monomials of $G$.
+Given a subset $B \subseteq S$, the set is a final segment of $S$, the {\it final segment generated by $B$.} For example, with $P$-divisibility $\, |_P \,$ as the partial order, the set of monomials ${\rm in}_\prec(G)$ is a final segment generated by the initial monomials of $G$.
 Thus, another way to state Definition \ref{GBdef} is to say that a subset $G \subseteq I$ is a $P$-Gr\"obner basis of $I$ if and only if the final segment generated by the leading monomials of $G$ contains all the leading monomials of $I$.